itzkanta/itzkanta/README.md

 Working on practical projects involving **PHP, MySQL, HTML, CSS, and backend development**.

----

-## 📚 Currently Learning

-* Advanced Python
-* Data Science & Machine Learning
-* Backend Development
-* Software Engineering
-* Building better and more maintainable projects

----

 ## 📈 My Goal

-> To become a skilled software developer by continuously learning, building real-world projects, and solving meaningful problems with technology.
+> To become a professional and skilled Data Scientist by developing strong foundations in Python, statistics, data analysis, and machine learning, while building real-world projects and continuously improving my problem-solving skills.

 ---